Loving someone with a disability: an invisible disability

 Being the partner of someone with invisible disabilities has been, at times, heartbreaking.
 It has taken a long time to find a way to accept things as they are, and to be there for R in the way that they deserve.
 It’s been an imperfect journey, and a difficult one, too.

 But with mutual respect and patience, we have built a life together that makes us happy.
-And I wouldn’t trade that life with R for anything in this world.
+Loving someone with a disability is possible, and I wouldn’t trade that life with R for anything in this world.